ArqMicroUAG/electronic-door-lock/README.md

 # electronic-door-lock
-Welcome for source code repository for Electronic Door Lock project, this is the final project on "Arquitectura de microprocesdores" subject, UAG.
+Welcome to source code repository for Electronic Door Lock project, this is the final project on "Arquitectura de microprocesdores" subject, UAG.

 ### Team Members
 - Jorge Daniel Núñez